Peter-Kahl/KMED-R-relationships-partner-dyad-simulator/README.md

 You may freely use, adapt, and extend the code for research and educational purposes.
 Please cite appropriately.

-## Citation
+## 10. Citation

 Please cite the paper and optionally the repository release tag:

-- Kahl, P. (2025). _The newborn’s first cry as epistemic claim and foundation of psychological development: Attachment, autonomy, and resilience_.
-Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development
+> Kahl, P. (2025). _Epistemic Clientelism in Intimate Relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology_.
+Lex et Ratio Ltd. https://github.com/Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships

 and

-- Kahl, P. (2025).
-KMED-I (Infancy): Cry–Response Dyad Simulator (Version v1.0-preprint) [Computer software].
+> Kahl, P. (2025).
+KMED-R (Relationships): Partner Dyad Simulator (Version v1.0-preprint) [Computer software].
 Lex et Ratio Ltd. GitHub. https://github.com/Peter-Kahl/KMED-R-relationships-partner-dyad-simulator/releases/tag/v1.0-preprint